HarryD97/URL-Content-based-Phishing-Website-Detection-using-Machine-Learning/README.md

 ![enter image description here](https://github.com/HarryD97/URL-Content-based-Phishing-Website-Detection-using-Machine-Learning/blob/master/Image/Top20.png?raw=true)

 ## 5. Future work
-  Based on the experimental results, here are some suggestions for future work:

-### Future Work

 1. **Feature Enhancement**:
    - Explore additional features that can improve model accuracy and robustness, such as user interaction patterns and advanced content analysis.